OptimalMatch/clode/claude-workflow-manager/README.md

 - `REACT_APP_API_URL` - Backend API URL (default: http://localhost:8000)
 - `REACT_APP_WS_URL` - WebSocket URL (default: ws://localhost:8000)

+## Git Authentication

+The application supports multiple git authentication methods:

+### SSH Key Authentication (Recommended)
+- Place your SSH keys in `~/.ssh/` directory
+- Use SSH repository URLs: `git@github.com:user/repo.git`
+- Keys are automatically mounted read-only into the container
+- Supports GitHub, GitLab, and Bitbucket by default

+### HTTPS with Personal Access Token
+- Embed tokens in repository URLs: `https://username:token@github.com/user/repo.git`
+- Less secure as tokens may be logged
+- Not recommended for production use

+### Public Repositories
+- No authentication required
+- Use standard HTTPS URLs: `https://github.com/user/repo.git`

 ## Security Notes

 - The default MongoDB credentials in docker-compose.yml should be changed for production
+- SSH keys are mounted read-only for security
 - Ensure proper authentication is implemented before deploying to production
 - Use HTTPS/WSS in production environments
+- For production, consider using git credential helpers instead of embedding tokens in URLs